isabella232/siliconsalon.info/_pages/index.md

 "These often run in passive power environments like your credit card for example has a JavaCard SE in it but it's not powered, it's only powered by the NFC field of the reader.
 So essentially your processing call will start and stop based on available power from being in the NFC field and being removed, and it needs to persist its entire state and re-hydrate when you put it back into a power field.
 It's a little bit different to code for.
 {: .notice--info}

+"one of the things we haven't talked about ... is external memory encryption, any sort of external flash chip being able to support on-the-fly real encryption and decryption of all memory access.
+That often becomes a weakpoint.
+Sometimes there's sensitive data that needs to go into external memory due to size limitations (e.g. biometric templates), sometimes there is execute-in-place (XIP) code that lives in external flash, and it's not often covered by memory protection that your MCU or SE might offer.
+{: .notice--info}

 ### 3. Boot, Firmware & Supply Chain

 Secure silicon doesn't exist on its own.
 There are also bootloaders and firmware and a whole supply-chain.
 The supply-chain needs authentication and the code needs auditability and verifiability.
 Black-box code can make all of this problematic.
 Do attestations or lists of trusted manufacturers help to solve these problems?

 This core issue also led to discussions of the problem of authentication, in large part due to Google moving away from passwords and toward device sign-ins.
 Uploading keys into HSMs and using OCAPs may both offer solutions to some of these problems.

+#### On Firmware

 "Firmware could be self-sovereign and the user could truly own [the chip they bought], instead of just "renting" it from the chip maker."
 {: .notice--info}

+#### On Lock-In

 "We are trying to move in the direction of zero black-box code, so we need details on the secure boot with no NDA."
 {: .notice--info}